 California lawyers press your case for compensation statewide

-From our law office in Sacramento, the attorneys at Mastagni Holstedt, A Professional Corporation represent people throughout California who have been injured due to the negligence of another.
+From our law office in Sacramento, the attorneys at Mastagni Holstedt, APC represent people throughout California who have been injured due to the negligence of another.
 Our practice extends to all cases of personal injury and wrongful death, including premises liability, medical malpractice, and products liability.
 Our Sacramento car accident attorneys also handle every type of injury, from dog bites to motor vehicle and aviation accidents and other catastrophic injuries.